-Ethos is the property that determines our moral conduct.

 12. An act of piety is reflective of the intention of that act, whilst a pious act of devotion demonstrates the degree of the religious devotion that overshadows the simple reference of that pious act.

-13. Therefore, the act is considered a duty, when it is not incumbent, because of praise, but of the act.
+13. Therefore, the act is considered a duty, when it is not incumbent, because of praise, but of the solemnity of the act.

-14. Philosophy is the indication of duty, and from it, we can surmise the concept of ethos.
+14. Philosophy indicates the importance of duty, and from it, we can surmise the plausible concept of ethos and kathekon.

-15. Verily, to acknowledge its role in ethos is to realise its function.
+15. Truly, to acknowledge its role in ethos is to realise its reliable function and its extent, with our acts of munificence and deonticity.

-16. To be benevolent and dutiful is to be humble and reverent in nature and not in surquedry.
+16. To be benevolent and dutiful is to be humble and reverent in nature and not in the captious nature of surquedry.

-17. The actual recognition of those particular traits of our disposition is the acceptance of our duty.
+17. The actual recognition of those particular traits of our disposition is the acceptance of our duty, with its instructional utility.

 18. With the admission of what we regard and comprehend it to mean, the concept of responsibility is introduced into the discussion.

-19. The general argument is that with duty comes responsibility.
+19. The general argument is that with duty comes responsibility that we must be prepared to confront, with its integration in our lives.

-20. An earnest responsibility we either accept or ignore its entirety.
+20. It is an earnest responsibility that we either accept or ignore its entirety, irrespective of its undeniable consequence.

-21. To serve the greater cause is to be dutiful.
-To serve the lesser cause is to be selfish.
+21. To serve the greater cause is to be dutiful and charitable.
+To serve the lesser cause is to be selfish and callous.

-22. Egoism is the greatest reminder of the worse of all vices that vitiate us.
+22. Egoism is the greatest reminder of the worse of all vices that vitiate us and is inherently detrimental to our health and mind.

-23. It is centred, around the identity that wields dominion over us that is our ego.
+23. It is centred, around the identity that wields dominion over us and feeds our uncontrollable ego and incorrigible habits.

-24. Our failure to recognise that distinct oddity within us is forever our internal struggle and plight.
+24. Our failure to recognise that distinct oddity within us is forever our internal struggle and plight that is present in our mind.

-25. Until we have reached the fulfilment of that accomplishment, we are basically serving our own interest.
+25. Until we have reached the fulfilment of that accomplishment, we are basically serving our own interest and not philanthropy.

 26. Duty is to always serve others, before oneself, and without a doubt there can be nothing nobler of a cause than to serve the need of a present community.

-27. A community cannot function, if there is no will to serve that community.
+27. A community cannot properly function, if there is no true will to serve that community and its active members.

-28. There must be a firm system of belief that morally guides our community.
+28. There must be a firm system of belief that morally guides our community and society, within a practical structure.

-29. That robust system is acknowledged as ethics and is the alligation to our idoneous actions.
+29. That robust system is acknowledged as ethics and is the alligation to our idoneous actions and kudos esteemed by our acceptance.

-30. We can take into strong consideration the inclusion of will and judgement.
+30. We can take into strong consideration the inclusion of will and judgement, in the pattern of our thoughts and actions.

-31. However, if we do not apply the capacity of thought, then the function is pointless and the cause even more.
+31. However, if we do not apply the capacity of thought, then the function is pointless and the cause would be even more.

-32. The cause must ever be greater than the thought of one man.
+32. The unforgettable cause must ever be greater than the thought of one man or one selective principle aspired.

-33. The task may seem daunting and improbable, nevertheless, it is admirable.
+33. The task may seem daunting and improbable, nevertheless, it is admirable in completion and prominent in stature.

-34. What we can achieve through our effort is the success of our accomplishment.
+34. What we can achieve through our effort is the success of our accomplishment that offers us the notion of triumph.

-35. Our will and determination are the factors that form that correlation.
+35. Our will and determination are the predominant factors that form that correlation, and therefore it proceeds to the level of our consciousness.

-36. And from that correlation, we then gain knowledge and obtain wisdom.
+36. And from that essential correlation mentioned, we then gain the seed of knowledge and obtain the wonder of wisdom.

-37. The necessary knowledge and wisdom to provide us the fundamentals of ethos.
+37. The necessary knowledge and wisdom to provide us the fundamentals of ethos to be conversant, in the deontic matter.

-38. These worthy fundamentals are thereafter used to guide our pattern of behaviour.
+38. These considerable fundamentals are thereafter used by us to guide our pattern of behaviour and actions.

 39. We are inquisitive in nature and thus, we are constantly pondering and searching for immediate answers.

-40. This thought process is attached to our conduct.
+40. This thought process is attached to our conduct and is prevalent in the decisions and actions we have introduced.

-41. Our conduct must have moral guidance and a duty to serve.
+41. Our conduct must have moral guidance and a duty to serve as its rationale, against the influence of moral decadence.

-42. Its purpose is the pursuit of a cause that is greater than our singular interest.
+42. Its noble purpose is the pursuit of a cause that is greater than our singular interest or desire.

-43. No interest can be more meaningful than the preservation of our beliefs.
+43. No interest can be more meaningful than the preservation of our beliefs and their promulgation.

-44. And that is the principal reason we must strive to prosper in that endeavour.
+44. And that is the principal reason we must strive to prosper in that endeavour and initiative, so that we are mindful of those beliefs.

-45. Ethos is not only a basis of thought, but is an ethical system of comportment.
+45. Ethos is not only a basis of thought, but is an ethical system of comportment that is not inconsiderable to the mind or the polemics of reason.

 46. No one is born with ethics.
-It is an instructed teaching and learning.
+It is an instructed teaching and learning that provides us with its necessary benefits.

 47. There is so much to understand of humanity, as there is so little time to find the answers to our questions.

-48. Whether we decide to embrace, the concept of ethics is entirely unpredictable.
+48. Whether we decide to embrace, the concept of ethics is entirely unpredictable and personal in our selectivity of its concept.

-49. We can choose to accept it or merely disregard its function.
+49. We can ultimately choose to accept it or merely disregard its function and importance in our lives.

-50. Society must determine, if mankind is prepared enough to follow the civility of ethics.
+50. Society must determine, if mankind is prepared enough to follow the civility of ethics and not the macrology of fanciful philodoxes.

-51. I believe that the benefit outweighs the uncertainty of that society.
+51. I believe that the benefit outweighs the uncertainty of that internal society that remains indeterminable and unestablished.

-52. Every aspect of philosophy has a logical premise and explanation.
+52. Every aspect of philosophy has a logical premise and explanation concluded that is, not any form of an incomprehensible obsolescence.

-53. It is either logical or illogical in its comparison and task.
+53. It is either logical or illogical in its comparison and task and cannot be dismissed, as a mere computation of the mind.

-54. The precepts of ethos have been for centuries revered and imitable.
+54. The precepts of ethos have been for centuries revered and imitable, by the governance of manifold societies.

-55. Where virtue is the ultimate reward sought, duty is the basis of that concept.
+55. Where virtue is the ultimate reward sought, duty is the basis of that conventional concept and noticeable generalisation.

-56. The Oracle attests to the practicality of duty and virtue.
+56. The Oracle attests to the practicality of duty and virtue, as the crucial elements of this extraordinary property.

-57. It is not for the Oracle to prove or disprove the notion of ethos.
+57. It is not for the Oracle to prove or disprove the notion of ethos or offer a representation of its effect and nature.

-58. Its significant purpose is to serve humanity, in whatever capacity.
+58. Its significant purpose is to serve humanity, in whatever capacity proposed and designed to offer the mind answers.

-59. Any structure of reasonable implementation must be governed, by reasonable thoughts.
+59. Any viable structure of reasonable implementation must be governed, by reasonable thoughts.

 60. Axiology is said to contribute to the intrinsic value of ethos, but can there be a more sufficient theory to denote the value of our consciousness?

-61. Duty is an inspirational task that we assume with the utmost efficiency.
+61. Duty is an inspirational task that we assume, with the utmost efficiency and reliance, when we are aware of its contribution.

-62. We become intuitive, with our altruistic devotion demonstrated in loyalty.
+62. We become intuitive, with our altruistic devotion demonstrated in loyalty and integrity.

 63. Thus, the impressionable worth of its usage is existent, in the indefinite nature of its involvement.

-64. There is a preconception that we preclude with insistence that duty is not a necessity.
+64. There is a preconception that we preclude with insistence that duty is not a prime necessity or an apodictical value.

 65. We can argue that our instinctive behaviour, at a preconcerted occasion is not always compatible to that notion.